The uncertain high-school football season remains on hold.

 The season will start three weeks after high-school teams are allowed to return to practice, but unlike in past years, there will be no preseason 7-on-7 activity, scrimmages or jamborees.
 In fact, there will be no preseason competition in any TSSAA-sanctioned sports this year.

-In addition, there were numerous safety guidelines that were discussed in relation to football games this fall.
+In addition, there are numerous safety guidelines that were discussed in relation to football games this fall.

 At contests, all coaches, players, team personnel, officials, administrators, and fans must have their temperatures checked before entering the facility.
 Member schools will require that all fans wear facial coverings at all times while on-site (except for children under age 2) and maintain social distancing (six feet, or the equivalent of two empty seats between themselves and other fans) from anyone other than those living in the same household.